WOODCHUCKERS FIREWOOD

 -

-STOKE THE FIRE TO A BRISK BURN EVERY 15-20 MINUTES.
-Remember if you adjust air inlets to achieve longer burn time, this type of fire produces some smoke and creosote.
+Remember if you adjust air inlets to achieve longer burn time, this type of fire can produce smoke and creosote.

 -